Three operational improvement tactics to accelerate private equity value creation

-Private equity firms should develop a plan for the critical first 100 days and divide it into weekly and monthly time frames.
+2. Optimize for the futurePlans for the critical first 100 days are best divided into weekly and monthly time frames.
 Early on in the process, focus on quick wins that take minimal effort.
 These can be used to build momentum for the transition.
 Activities likely to yield the greatest benefit, but that may take slightly longer, are a good focus for the first 100 days.
-One important caveat: Many companies tend to jump to people or technology issues and ignore the process in the belief that it will take care of itself.
-In reality, the process should be driving the other two.
-Establish which processes will optimize results and then determine what people and technology are needed to support those processes.
+One important caveat: Many companies tend to jump to people or technology issues and ignore flawed business processes in the belief that they will take care of themselves.
+In reality, optimized business processes should be driving the other two.
+Establish which processes will optimize results and then determine the people and technology that are needed to support those processes.

 Translate the business case components used to justify the acquisition into tactical success measures.
-This will ensure that the team is focused on the critical activities that drive value.
+This will ensure that the team is focused on the critical activities that drive value creation.
 Key performance indicators (KPIs) such as increased sales or reduction in inventory can be used to both measure and communicate the success of the integration effort.
 However, often these metrics are lagging indicators that signal what has already been achieved.
-You also need to select a handful of leading indicators — KPIs such as proposals issued or sales calls completed — that measure the behaviors that are directly linked to success.
+You also need to select a handful of leading indicators — KPIs such as proposals issues or on-time deliveries — that measure the behaviors that are directly linked to success.

 Assign an integration team to prepare leadership for managing the organization through the transition.

 Developing a planPrivate equity firms should set specific goals for each of the first three months post-close.
 Goals should include completing activities that will achieve opportunities for improvement identified during due diligence.
 Without a measurable plan that includes specific goals, it's far less likely that desired benefits and return on investment will be achieved.

 First 100-day plan